rpm-software-management/dnf/_sources/conf_ref.txt

 ``proxy``
     string

      URL of a proxy server to connect through.
 If none is specified then direct connection is used (the default).

+``proxy_username``
+    string

+    The username to use for connecting to the proxy server.
+Empty by default.

+``proxy_password``
+    string

+    The password to use for connecting to the proxy server.
+Empty by default.

 .. _sslverify-label: